Are you a hospitality business? Do you want to do a video to help with our social distancing measures and promote yourself?

 ‘One to one adviser’ support and webinars on a range of topics (for eligible businesses)

 ‘Investment Readiness Programme’ supporting early stage businesses as they navigate the complex process of securing finance from external investors

 There is also a brand new online portal here and a refreshed offer of business support programmes.

 London Business Hub (formerly London Growth Hub) – Property Advice Service.

 Support for businesses trying to find the right space and fully understand the costs associated with renting a property or help if you’re renegotiating a lease with your landlord.
 Entrepreneurs and business-owners taking part in the programme will have access to a series of free masterclasses on the topics such as business rates, lease negotiations and more.
 The programme can also offer one-to-one support with expert property consultants Gerald Eve and other property professionals relating to your specific circumstances.
 Find out more here

 Facebook Small Business Grants Programme.

 Facebook are offering £1,929 in cash grants and £1,157 in ad credits.
 To be eligible to apply, you must: Be a for-profit business, have between 2 and 50 employees, have been in business for over a year, have experienced challenges from COVID-19 or be in or near a location where Facebook operates.
-Click here for information.
-Review the eligibility criteria, the Terms and Conditions and the Facebook Data Policy on this page before getting started.
+Review the eligibility criteria, the Terms and Conditions and the Facebook Data Policy before getting started.